Reduction along strong Dirac maps: Dirac reduction

-Since $C$ has clean intersection with $\Phi$, the bottom of this quotient has constant dimension along $S$.
-Moreover, in view of \eqref{eq:dim} and the assumption of the proposition, the top also has constant dimension along $S$.
-Therefore the dimension of the left-hand side is constant along $C$, and it follows that $L_C$ is a Dirac structure.
+Since the fiber product is smooth, the bottom of this quotient has constant dimension.
+Moreover, in view of \eqref{eq:dim} and the assumption of the proposition, the top also has constant dimension.
+Therefore the dimension of the left-hand side is constant along $C$, and it follows that $L_C$ is a Dirac structure.}

-To compute the twist we chase \eqref{diagram}.
-Since $\Phi$ is a Dirac realization and $\tau_{\Phi_C^*\gamma}$ is a gauge transform, the Dirac structure $L_C$ is twisted by
+To check the final two conditions we chase diagram \eqref{diagram}.
+Since $\Phi$ is a strong Dirac map and $\tau_{-\Phi^*\gamma}$ is a gauge transform, the Dirac structure $L_C$ is twisted by

 Moreover,